Functions

 }

-If you need access to transport-specific information (like HTTP headers or WebSocket channel info), you can also destructure the interaction object from services:
+If you need access to transport-specific information (like HTTP headers or WebSocket channel info), you can destructure from the wire parameter:

 }